ratify-project/ratify-verifier-go/cosign/README.md

 ### Cosign Verifier Input

 1. The Artifact to Verify
-    - Artifacts in OCI-compliant registries.
+    - The artifact in OCI-compliant registries.

-2. Verification materials
+2. Verification Materials
-    - The Signature(s) of the Artifact[4].
-The cryptographic signature(s) created when the artifact was signed.
+    - The signature(s) of the artifact[4]: The cryptographic signature(s) created when the artifact was signed.
-    - Verification options i.e. whether to expect SCTs (a service compliant with [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)), Tlog entries, or signed timestamps and expected identity and digest to verify.
+    - Verification options: i.e. whether to expect SCTs (a service compliant with [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)), TLog entries, or signed timestamps and expected identity and digest to verify.

 3. Verification Key or Certificate
-    - Key-Based Verification: User provides a public key, certificate is not supported.
+    - Keyless Verification: Retrieves an x509 certificate on the signature and verify against Fulcio root trust.
-    - Keyless Verification (Fulcio-based Certificate Verification): Retrieves Fulcio certificate(s) or certificate chain embeded in the signature.
+    - Key-Based Verification: User provides a public key, certificate or certificate chain.

 ### Cosign Verifier Output

-The output format is defined by `ratify-go` and illustrates if the signature is valid and all criteria are met.
+The output format is defined by `ratify-go`, illustrates if the signature is valid and all criteria are met.
 It includes detailed information such as:

 - verification_success: Indicates if the verification was successful.